Last Updated on April 20, 2021

+If you love small plates so everyone can try a bit of everything like we do, then you’ll want to try Julian Serrano’s.
 We decided to forego the pricey Zarkana dinner menu, and ordered a few tapas.
 The Spanish chicken croquettas were just ok, but the arugula aioli dipping sauce was ‘no bueno’.

 The service was fine, but I wasn’t overly impressed.
 We had to wave our server down a few times to ask for water he forgot to bring.